 Records of your certificate requests and shipment details help demonstrate product compliance with foreign requirements.

-If you need to request a replacement certificate or additional documentation instead of a replacement certificate, the CFIA needs a description of the control measures taken to capture the documentation involved.
+If you need to request a replacement certificate (see Replacement certificates) or additional documentation instead of a replacement certificate, the CFIA needs a description of the control measures taken to capture the documentation involved.
 You need to provide:

 - a written explanation of why you need a replacement certificate, which may include: